Programistic/russian-travel/README.md

 It is a training project from Yandex.Praktikum

 #### Project functionality:
 One-page adaptive website.
-The site introduces the user to the most beautiful places in Russia.
+The site introduces the user to the most beautiful places in Russia.<br>
 The purpose of the site is to gain skills in the use of technology Flex, Grid and BEM.

 #### Technology stack: